socialvibe/truex-android-integrations/README.md

 ### React Native Example

 Here is a [reference application](https://github.com/socialvibe/Tinkerbell) that demonstrates how to use the renderer within a React Native application, by wrapping the renderer in a React module.

-### Integration Documentation

-The [TruexAdRenderer documentation](https://github.com/socialvibe/truex-android-integrations/blob/develop/DOCS.md) outlines how to use the TruexAdRenderer.
-Included within the documentation is a description of the public API for the TruexAdRenderer as well as a description of the event flow.